 The appropriate authorities (usually a municipal government) will have to record the transfer, just like they would for a purchase agreement.
 And, as Frankel explains, “Based on the terms of the deed of trust, it may be assigned if all three parties agree in writing.”

 To compare a deed of trust to a promissory note, think of the deed of trust as the whole agreement while the promissory note is just one part.
 The promissory note focuses on the borrower’s commitment to repay the lender.
 The deed of trust is an overarching document that specifies what happens if the borrower doesn’t live up to that promise (i.e., defaults on the loan).

 Anyone buying a home with a deed of trust should know that the home can be foreclosed quickly, without any legal proceeding in a court of law.
 In other words, there may not be an opportunity to get caught up on the loan.

-Homebuyers or others taking on a new mortgage loan should take the time to find out whether they have a mortgage or a deed of trust.
+Homebuyers or people taking on a new home loan should take the time to find out whether they have a mortgage or a deed of trust.
 In many cases, this will dictate how any legal proceedings will be carried out if the terms of the contract are breached.

 To make sure you can afford to make your home loan payments on a long-term basis, you can use this Bankrate calculator.